 Performance and Development Reviews (PDR)

-Performance and Development Reviews (PDRs or appraisals) are an important opportunity to reflect on achievements, identify opportunities for career development and plan for the future.
-Effective reviews are based on ongoing career and development conversations in the management relationship, allowing opportunities to be seized in a timely manner and progress reviewed in a meaningful way over time.
+Performance and Development Reviews (PDRs or appraisals) are an important opportunity to reflect on achievements, understand objectives, make plans and identify opportunities for career development.
+Effective PDRs are based on ongoing career and development conversations throughout the year.
+These one-to-ones allow opportunities to be seized in a timely manner and progress reviewed in a meaningful way.

 Flexible PDR format